Semistability of cubulated groups: Introduction

 The idea for the proof of Theorem \ref{thm:halfspaces} is to take a halfspace $\h_0$ with more than one end and chop it up using a $G_{\h_0}$-orbit of finite subcomplexes.
 We then obtain a new CAT(0) cube complex $Y$ by replacing the halfspace $\h_0$ with new halfspaces that correspond to the pieces leftover from the chopping, and we do the same for every $G$-translate of $\h_0$.
 Formally speaking, $Y$ is constructed from the cubing of a certain pocset (see Section \ref{subsec:pocsets} for background on pocsets).
 The new cube complex $Y$ might still have halfspaces with more than one end, but if we iterate the construction then we argue that it must terminate after a finite number of steps by considering the accessibility of the $\Gamma$-stabilizers of hyperplanes.
 The halfspaces in the terminal cube complex have at most one end, and we can easily remove bounded halfspaces using the essential cores of Caprace-Sageev.
+The assumption in Theorem \ref{thm:halfspaces} about the existence of the subgroup $\Gamma<G$ is needed in the proof when we consider the accessibility of the $\Gamma$-stabilizers of hyperplanes, but we conjecture that Theorem \ref{thm:halfspaces} holds without this assumption.

 The proof of Theorem \ref{thm:quarterspaces} is similar to that of Theorem \ref{thm:halfspaces} in that it involves cubing a pocset to obtain a new cube complex with lower complexity, and then iterating until the desired cube complex $Y$ is obtained.
 In this case the idea behind the pocset is to take certain shallow quarterspaces $\h_1\cap\h_2$ and pull apart the halfspaces $\h_1$ and $\h_2$.
 And this time the measure of complexity is just the number of $G$-orbits of vertices rather than anything to do with accessibility.